STAU1: Clinical significance

-Role in cancer
+Research

 Cell polarity

-A variety of cell polarity proteins are classified as tumor suppressors or proto-oncogenes as a disruption of cell polarity has been linked to cancer.
-STAU1 has been shown to be asymmetrically distributed in the apical pole in differentiated intestinal epithelial cells, which reveals the significance of STAU1-induced cell polarity in normal tissue development and emphasizes the detrimental impact of STAU1 dysregulation on cells and organs.
-STAU1 dysregulation may play a role in cancer cell development and progression.
-STAU1 has been associated with maintaining a balance between pluripotency and differentiation properties of stem-like cancer cells.
-To this extent, STAU1 can exhibit tumor suppressor or oncogenic effects depending on the source and type of cancer stem cells.
-For example, the expression of STAU1 on the differentiation of mouse myoblasts has shown a negative impact, indicating that STAU1 may inhibit myogenesis in cancer stem cells and promote muscle-related cancers.
+Various cell polarity proteins are classified as tumor suppressors or proto-oncogenes as a disruption of cell polarity has been linked to cancer.
+STAU1 has been shown to be asymmetrically distributed in the apical pole in differentiated intestinal epithelial cells, which reveals a possible role for STAU1-induced cell polarity in normal tissue development.
+In vitro, STAU1 may exhibit tumor suppressor or oncogenic effects depending on the source and type of cancer stem cells.
+For example, the expression of STAU1 in vitro has shown a negative impact on the differentiation of mouse myoblasts.